 Banteay Srei temple is a 10th-century Cambodian temple dedicated to the Hindu god Shiva.
 Located in the area of Angkor, it lies near the hill of Phnom Dei, 25 km (16 miles) north-east of the main group of temples that once belonged to the medieval capitals of Yasodharapura and Angkor Thom.
 Banteay Srei is built largely of red sandstone, a medium that lends itself to the elaborate decorative wall carvings which are still observable today.
-The buildings themselves are miniature in scale, unusually so when measured by the standards of Angkorian construction.
-These factors have made the temple extremely popular with tourists, and have led to its being widely praised as a "precious gem", or the "jewel of Khmer art.
+When it is under the sunlight, it appears like a pink temple.

-Bayon temple is a well-known and richly decorated Khmer temple at Angkor area in Cambodia.
+Bayon temple is a well-known and richly decorated Khmer temple in the Angkor area in Cambodia.
 Built in the late 12th or early 13th century as the official state temple of the Mahayana Buddhist King Jayavarman VII, the Bayon stands at the center of Jayavarman's capital, Angkor Thom.
-Following Jayavarman's death, it was modified and augmented by later Hindu and Theravada Buddhist kings in accordance with their own religious preferences.
+According to their respective religious inclinations, succeeding Hindu and Theravada monarchs rebuilt and expanded it after Jayavarman's demise.

 Bos Angkunh is a popular Khmer traditional game played especially during Khmer New Year at villages, or schools, especially at the pagodas.
 Angkunh is called after one kind of dried fruit from a climbing plant in Cambodia.
 Normally, this game could help maintain people's mental and physical dexterity.
 This game is entertainment, which assists people in coordinating their hands and eyes, and it also enhances the concentration of people.